 Our SEND Coordinator (SENDCo) is Mrs L Knapper.
 Our Assistant SENDCo is Mr L Ward.
 If you would like to get in touch with them, please contact the school office, who will be happy to organise a meeting or phone call.
 Please be aware that, due to current restrictions, face-to-face meetings are being kept to a minimum.

 Hill View Primary Academy has a well-established system for children who have special educational needs or disabilities, but we are always looking for ways to improve integration and accessibility.
-The information below, and in our SEN policy which can be found on the policies page, provide more information on our ways of supporting SEN children.
-If you have any questions, please don’t hesitate to get in contact.
+The information below, and in our SEND policy, which can be found on the policies page, provide more information on our ways of supporting SEND children.
+If you have any questions, please don’t hesitate to get in touch.